-Andrew Jordan is a Brooklyn-based artist and costume designer exploring the possible relationships between sculpture, installation, puppetry, and the moving form of the human body.
+Andrew Jordan is an artist and costume designer exploring the possible relationships between sculpture, installation, puppetry, and the moving form of the human body.

 Andrew’s work has been proclaimed “sensational…a visual feast” (The Philadelphia Inquirer) and “a sculptural wonder” (The New York Times.)

 He has designed for both stage and screen, including projects spanning opera, contemporary dance, experimental performance, and parade.
 His most recent collaborators include playwright Kyoung Park, choreographers Douglas Dunn, Ellen Cornfield, Michelle Dorrance, Cori Olinghouse, Raja Feather Kelly, and Christopher Williams.
 Working over the past few years with photography and video, he has also collaborated on projects (photographs, animations, video-projections, music videos) with artists Mike Olenick and Grant Worth.
 Andrew has worked as Props Master on projects for Caramoor Center for Music and Art, Classical Theater of Harlem, and Gotham Chamber Opera and has assisted theater and design artists Mimi Gross, Wade Laboissonniere, Anka Lupes, and David Quinn on several productions.
 He has also created designs for multiple Fringe Festivals and Mermaid Parades.